QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

     T_i = G_i +  \left(\sum_j Q_{ij} b_j -   b_i\right)

-in which the term :math:`(\sum_j Q_{ij} b_j -   b_i)`   equals the net amount that the government spends to purchase one-period Arrow securities that will pay off next period in Markov states :math:`j = 1, \ldots, N`.
+in which the term :math:`(\sum_j Q_{ij} b_j -   b_i)`   equals the net amount that the government spends to purchase one-period Arrow securities that will pay off next period in Markov states :math:`j = 1, \ldots, N` after it has received payments :math:`b_i` this period.